The Route of All Evil

 [edit] Act II: "Those newspapers won'ts delivers themselveses!"

+The kids order a pedal-powered space ship from a magazine for use on the deliveries, and start a paper route.
+Bender is now swollen with beer.
+Sal drops off the papers for delivery and the boys get to work.
+A montage later and they are very successful.
 Awesome Express becomes more profitable than Planet Express, but this fails to impress Hermes or the Professor.
 Rejected, the boys decide to crush Planet Express instead, and hire away the crew.
 The fathers hope to fight back with their loyal dregs, namely Scruffy and Zoidberg.
 Before they get very far, Cubert is able to inherit Planet Express after discovering the Professor had been declared legally dead three years ago.
 They rename the entire company Awesome Express.

-[edit] Act IV: "You rotten kids!"
+Act III: "You rotten kids!"

+Hermes and the Professor leave the building, depressed.
+Bender "gives birth" to an ale (Benderbrau).
+Dwight and Cubert's failure to actually deliver the newspapers becomes apparent, they go to their fathers, who had been feeling sorry for themselves, for help.
 The four gather up the undelivered papers and deliver them.
 They head to the Blob household to apologise for breaking the window.
-Hermes and the Professor fight H. G. and take a severe beating, ending up in hospital.
-H. G. visits them to apologise, Bender shares some of his beer with the men, and Brett learns to be more like his father.
+Hermes and the Professor fight Mr. Blob and take a severe beating, ending up in hospital.
+Mr. Blob visits them to apologise, Bender shares some of his beer with the men, and Brett learns to be more like his father, by digesting Dwight and Cubert.

 [edit] Additional Info